Cocoon Filming Locations:

 Westminster Shores Retirement Community at 125 56th Ave.
 South; St. Petersburg, FL 33705.
 It was the same address as shown in the movie--no effort to disguise it.
-Looks much the same now as it did then.
+Looked much the same as it did in the movie until it was torn down.
 No mansion next door.
 That must have been another location edited in to look like a neighboring home.
 [Thanks to Dallas Keffer]

 The Westminster Shores Retirement Community is the correct place where the movie was filmed (listed as Sunny Acres in the movie).
 I took down the address from the movie and my wife and I went there to check it out as we have a condo not too far from the place and met the couple whose unit was used to film their cottage.
 They were very nice and we took some pictures by the building then went to the club house where the other scenes were filmed.
 While there, we were invited to dinner by a sales rep (trying to get us to buy into it), so we went back the next evening with another couple and had dinner there and talked about the changes to the place, had a great time and loved the movie.
 [Thanks to Tom Schmall]